Meet the Pro-Vax Bullies

 Then there is the dad of the child who has Autism.
 When asked if he vaccinated his son, the man says “yep.”
 As if he hasn’t even considered the (web)pages and pages of research pointing out the obvious connection between ASD and vaccines.
 As if he somehow thinks that it is better to vaccinate a healthy child who is non-neurotypical than it would be skip the vaccine because the Interwebs said so.
 Inconceivable!

-Some parents have children are healthy now, but who nearly died in infancy: such as babies born with life-threatening birth defects, or micro-preemies.
+Some parents have children who are healthy now, but who nearly died in infancy: such as babies born with life-threatening birth defects, or micro-preemies.
 These children were at a much higher risk of death by any disease when they were infants, and some are on extended schedules on doctor’s orders.

 That’s where I fit in.
 My sons were statistically unlikely to survive to birth, and they have fallen on the good side of the odds so many times I catch myself holding my breath as I wait for the other shoe to drop.
 I’ve written about my bafflement regarding parents of healthy infants who don’t vaccinate (here).